 The environment resides in a directory having the same name and containing all its files, including the python packages installed with pip when it is active.
-Please, note that you need to create the environment only once (first line of Code 16), but you need to activate it every time you start a pseudo-terminal before you use it (second line).
+Please, note that you need to create the environment only once (first line of Code 6.1), but you need to activate it every time you start a pseudo-terminal before you use it (second line in the code above).